 If a student encounters a problem that impacts their success in their course of study, they are encouraged to contact their advisor.
 The student’s academic advisor should assess the problem and, along with the Student Success Coordinator, help develop and implement a plan to overcome it, wherever possible.

 Additional resources including, but not limited to peer mentors, tutors, Financial Aid, the Student Assistance Program, and 504 accommodations may be appropriate to resolve the issue(s) the student and academic advisor have identified as an impediment to success at the College.

 Career Services provides information for students and alumni to explore career directions.
 Since career development is preparation for life, our mission is to help you gain self-understanding and connect your interests, values, and skills with knowledge about careers and life beyond Good Samaritan College of Nursing and Health Science.
 In support of that mission, we build relationships with faculty, colleagues, and local institutions and serve as a resource for employers and graduate schools.
 We offer career workshops, mock interviewing opportunities, and speed networking events to prepare students for the next step in their career paths.

 Good Samaritan College of Nursing and Health Science is respectful of students’ rights and responsibilities in accordance with the Americans with Disabilities Act of 1990 (ADA) as amended by the ADA Amendment Act of 2008 and Section 504 of the Rehabilitation Act of 1973.
 Any qualified student with a disability may request an accommodation to ensure that the academic program does not discriminate against or have the effect of discriminating against that student.
 The disability/disorder must not prohibit the student from meeting the course outcomes.
 To determine eligibility for academic accommodations, the College requires current and relevant documentation from a qualified professional with expertise in the area of the diagnosed disability/disorder that establishes a disability and its impact on the student and confirms the need for each accommodation requested.

-The Student Success and Title IV/504 Coordinator is dedicated to empowering students with disabilities through the delivery of accommodations and support services.
+The Student Success Department is dedicated to empowering students with disabilities through the delivery of accommodations and support services.